angular/angular/aio/content/guide/component-styles.md

 ### :host-context

-Sometimes it's useful to apply styles based on some condition *outside* of a component's view.
+Sometimes it's useful to apply styles to elements within a component's template based on some condition in an element that is an ancestor of the host element.
 For example, a CSS theme class could be applied to the document `<body>` element, and you want to change how your component looks based on that.

 Use the `:host-context()` pseudo-class selector, which works just like the function form of `:host()`.
 The `:host-context()` selector looks for a CSS class in any ancestor of the component host element, up to the document root.
-The `:host-context()` selector is useful when combined with another selector.
+The `:host-context()` selector is only useful when combined with another selector.

-The following example applies a `background-color` style to all `<h2>` elements *inside* the component, only if some ancestor element has the CSS class `theme-light`.
+The following example italicizes all text inside a component, but only if some _ancestor_ element of the host element has the CSS class `active`.

 <code-example path="component-styles/src/app/hero-details.component.css" region="hostcontext" header="src/app/hero-details.component.css"></code-example>

+Note that only the host element and its descendants will be affected, not the ancestor with the assigned `active` class.

 ### (deprecated) `/deep/`, `>>>`, and `::ng-deep`